PlasmaHH/vdb/BACKTRACE.md

   name without any parameters or templates.
 * `p` or `P` shows the parameters of the function.
 For `p` we only show the names, for `P` we also try to get gdb to print some values for them
+* `E` instead of printing the parameters ourselves, we let gdb do it alone.
+This will also display the typical @entry annotations that are not available with `pP`
 * `s` shows the source of that frame.
 Can be a source file (with line) or some object file name.

 You can also change the marker for the selected frame, this may be useful if your terminal does not support the default utf8 character.